Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer: S2. Influence of Coulomb interactions

-To understand how charge fractionalization introduces this extra correlation function, we remind ourselves that following the effective free Hamiltonian \eqref{eq:rotation}, two ``plus'' modes $\mathbf{A}_+$ and $\mathbf{S}_+$ are traveling with the speed $v_+$, larger than that ($v_-$) of two ``minus'' modes $\mathbf{A}_-$ and $\mathbf{S}_-$.
-In this basis, current carried by symmetric modes $\mathbf{S}_+$ and $\mathbf{S}_-$ are invisible from the central QPC [see equation~\eqref{eq:tunneling_new_fields}].
+To understand how charge fractionalization introduces this extra correlation function, we remind ourselves that, following the effective free Hamiltonian \eqref{eq:rotation}, two ``plus'' modes $\mathbf{A}_+$ and $\mathbf{S}_+$ are traveling with the speed $v_+$, which is larger than that ($v_-$) of two ``minus'' modes $\mathbf{A}_-$ and $\mathbf{S}_-$.
+In this basis, the currents carried by symmetric modes $\mathbf{S}_+$ and $\mathbf{S}_-$ are not affected by the central QPC [see Eq.~\eqref{eq:tunneling_new_fields}].
 By contrast, the wave packets of the other two modes $\mathbf{A}_+$ and $\mathbf{A}_-$ tunnel to each other at the central QPC.
 Most interestingly, when an $\mathbf{A}_\pm$ wave packet ``transmits'' into an $\mathbf{A}_\mp$ packet after scattering at the central QPC, the speed of the wave packet suddenly changes from $v_\pm$ to $v_\mp$.
-After including contributions of both asymmetric modes, the current transmitted (between $A1$ and $B1$) at the central QPC becomes larger than that when the interaction is instead absent.
-Indeed, with e.g., only the upper source on ($\mathcal{T}_B = 0$), classic current operators become
+After including contributions of both asymmetric modes, the current transmitted (between $A1$ and $B1$) at the central QPC becomes larger than that in the non-interacting case.
+Indeed, with only the upper source on ($\mathcal{T}_B = 0$), classical current operators become

 where we have neglected $I_{A2}$ that does not contribute to the correlation function.
+In Eq.~\eqref{eq:explain_classic}, the ``dressed transmission''

-In equation~\eqref{eq:explain_classic}, the factor $\alpha = v^2 \mathcal{T}/(v_F^2 - v^2) > 0$ is positive, indicating an extra amount of transmitted current.
+is positive, indicating an extra amount of transmitted current.
 With these operators, the correlation becomes

-The sign of the leading order correction ($\propto \alpha$) depends on the transmission amplitude $\mathcal{T}$, in agreement with equation~\eqref{eq:extra_correlation_classic}.
+The sign of the leading order correction ($\propto \mathcal{T}_v$) depends on the transmission amplitude $\mathcal{T}$, in agreement with Eq.~\eqref{eq:extra_correlation_classic}.

-Despite the fact that an extra amount of transmitted noise induces an extra ``classic'' noise, one can not incorporate the effect of interaction by a simple modification of the transmission $\mathcal{T}$.
-Indeed, as will be shown shortly, modifications on the correlation of the quantum part can not be described by a modified $\mathcal{T}$.
+Although an extra amount of transmitted noise induces an extra ``classical'' noise, one cannot incorporate the interaction effect by a simple modification of the transmission $\mathcal{T}$.
+Indeed, as will be shown shortly, modifications on the correlation of the quantum part cannot be described by a modified $\mathcal{T}$.

-Now we evaluate the correlation of the quantum part, i.e., vertex operators by checking the correlation function $\langle \psi^\dagger_{A1} (l,t) \psi_{A1}(l,0)\rangle$ to the leading order of interaction $v$.
-Following Ref.~[\citen{LevkiskyiSukhorukovPRB12}], one can calculate the correlation function by writing the fields
+Now we evaluate the correlation of the quantum part, i.e., vertex operators, by inspecting the correlation function $\langle \psi^\dagger_{A1} (l,t) \psi_{A1}(l,0)\rangle$ to the leading order of interaction $v$.
+Following Ref.~\cite{SLevkiskyiSukhorukovPRB12}, one can calculate the correlation function by writing the fields